#Original

 Rear Support/Communications: Marcus

-The place with the strictest discipline, where conflicts between upper and lower classmen explode.
+The place with the strictest discipline and where conflicts between seniors and juniors explode.

 • Vandenberg Hall & Sijster Hall: Huge dormitories for cadets.
-2 or 3 cadets per room, straight-line walking in the hallways.
+2 or 3 cadets per room, marching at right angles in the hallways.

-• Mitchell Hall: A massive mess hall that can accommodate 4,000 people simultaneously.
+• Mitchell Hall: An enormous mess hall capable of seating 4,000 cadets simultaneously.

-• Terrazzo: A vast central plaza between dormitories and classrooms.
-When crossing it, one must stick to the designated 'marble path', and it's an open-air prison where instructors will unleash their fury for any disciplinary violation.
+• Terrazzo: A vast central plaza between the dormitories and lecture halls.
+When crossing this area, one must stick to the designated 'marble paths,' and it's an open-air prison where instructors will unleash their fury for any rule violations.

-• Fairchild Hall: Main lecture building.
+• Fairchild Hall: Main lecture hall building.
 Aerodynamics, physics, political science classes.

 • Flight Simulator Center: The place where they spend the most time before actual flights.
 Practicing flights and virtual dogfights in dark rooms, only looking at screens.